getodk/docs/form-widgets.rst

 This document is a list of available ODK :term:`Collect` :term:`form` :term:`widgets <widget>` (question types), with:

-- examples images from the ODK Collect app
+- example images from the ODK Collect app
 - example Excel spreadsheet rows for creating form widgets with :term:`XLSForm`
 - example :term:`ODK XForm` XML snippets